Picovoice/picovoice/README.md

     handle.process(get_next_audio_frame())
 ```

-When done resources have to be released explicitly `handle.delete()`.
+When done, resources have to be released explicitly `handle.delete()`.

 ### NodeJS